 There are a couple different things you’re going to want to focus on, to avoid being late and mishitting.
 The main four being:

-- Focusing on making the correct 1st move
+Focusing on making the correct 1st move

-- Keeping your head at contact
+Keeping your head at contact

-- Focusing on your finish
+Focusing on your finish

-- And focusing on your aim
+And focusing on your aim

 Start your racquet preparation on the first move as soon as you realize that the ball is coming to your forehand.

 Once you see the ball come off your opponents racquet, set the racquet early WITHOUT taking the racquet back.
 (This is very important.)

 Contact Point – Tennis

-To limit the amount of mishits you make on your forehand, make sure to keep your head and eyes at the contact point AFTER the ball has left your racquet strings.
+If you want to limit the amount of mishits you make on your forehand, make sure to keep your head and eyes at the contact point AFTER the ball has left your racquet strings.

-You see, I’ve noticed that when players look up too early after hitting their forehand to see where the ball is going, they tend to make more off center hits.
+I’ve noticed that when players look up too early after hitting their forehand to see where the ball is going, they tend to make more off center hits.

 This is one of the most powerful tips you can use to clean up your tennis forehand instantly.

-Well, I’ve got a neat little trick for you that can do just that.
+Well, I’ve got a neat little trick for you.
 It’s going to help clean up your contact point and keep you from hitting late.

 Here’s how you do it.

 And I want you to try finishing by catching the racquet at the end of the swing with your non dominant hand on the throat of the racquet.

 If you do this correctly, you will find that you’ll hit the ball more out in front naturally and gain extension on your forehand.

 When you catch the racquet using a high finish while keeping your arm relaxed, your forehand will improve dramatically.

 Be willing to miss wide crosscourt if you are often late.
-If you commit to this new target approach you, will stop hitting the ball late.
+If you commit to this new target approach, you will stop hitting the ball late.

 It is important to remember that – since you are exaggerating with your aim – you can try to hit the ball to the crosscourt alley targets.

 If you miss a forehand wide crosscourt, and you still hit the ball clean of your racquet, this is a positive mistake.